aisabel/BackbaseSample/README.md

-# BackbaseTestingFramework
+# TestingFramework
 <img src="https://travis-ci.org/aisabel/BackbaseTestFramework.svg?branch=master">

 <h2>Business Requirement:</h2>
-<p align="justified">Create automated tests to cover at least the CRUD (create, read, update, delete) operations on a website that contains a DB of computers. (http://computer-database.herokuapp.com/computers). </p>
+<p align="justified">Create automated tests to cover at least the CRUD (create, read, update, delete) operations on a website that contains a DB of computers.</p>

 <h2>TestFramework Description:</h2>
 <p align="justified">This test suite was designed to meet business requirements by implementing a combination of automated test cases and manual tests.</br>